vishvAsa/vishvAsa.github.io/content/conversations/YT/shAnkaras/AchAra_temples_maTHas.md

 ~~I don't believe you.~~
 Thanks for providing evidence.
 I agree that this shouldn't have happened. satkAra should've not included entry to garbha-gRha.
 Vk leaders in general wouldn't agree to it.

-Incidentally, Kanchi Shankaracharya enters garbagriha of Mannargudi (Tk) rAjagopAla temple too.
+Incidentally, Kanchi Shankaracharya enters garbhagRha of Mannargudi (Tk) rAjagopAla temple too.

-In srivaikundam (Tk temple) in the second prahara of temple, sringeri shankaracharya was let to do chandramoulishvara pooja.
+In srivaikundam (Tk temple) in the second prAkAra of temple, sringeri shankaracharya vidhushekhara bhAratI was let to do chandramoulishvara pooja (around 2024?).